firebase/genkit/docs-go/rag.md

 			return nil, err
 		}

 		// Split the text into chunks.
-Wrap the logic in Tun so it
+Wrap the logic in Run so it
 		// appears as a step in your traces. docs, err := genkit.Run(ctx, "chunk", func() ([]*ai.Document, error) {
 			chunks, err := splitter.SplitText(pdfText)